Finding free Kindle books isn’t that hard. you just need to know where to downloads free Kindle books legally.

 But there are plenty of other benefits that come with your membership.

-Amazon Prime members have access to thousands of free titles to choose from for their Kindle or any mobile device, so you’ll always have something to choose from.
+Amazon Prime members can download and read every Kindle book for free, but thanks to the Prime Reading program, Amazon Prime members have access to thousands of free titles to choose from for their Kindle or any mobile device, so you’ll always have something to choose from.

 They even include titles with Audible Narration if you prefer audiobooks.